You want smart political talk without the meltdowns?

 As somebody said, I think it was Susan Collins, the senator.

-Could you think of any possible reason as a country we don't have enough uranium, we have to import uranium.
+Well, I also think between that and uranium one, could you think of any possible reason as a country we don't have enough uranium?

-Is there any reason whatsoever that you can intellectually arrive at a conclusion that you'd allow Vladimir Putin to get control of twenty percent of it when we're importing uranium and then you f you gave it to him after he sent in his spies that we now have reported we're using bribery, racketeering, kickbacks, money laundering, extortion as a means of getting uh his influence in this market.
+And then you gave it to him after he sent in his spies that we now have reported were using bribery, racketeering, kickbacks, money laundering, extortion as a means of getting his influence in this market.

 And then they gave him the approval anyway.

-That's where Sean you're right.
+That's where Sean, you're right.

-But I do think this in that case given how long ago it was unless you can prove a direct quid pro quo for that 145 million that went into the Clinton foundation or the half a million that went into Bill's account unless you can get some kind of of evidence that there was a quid pro quo there,
+But I do think this, in that case, given how long ago it was, unless you can prove a direct quid pro quo for that $145 million that went into the Clinton Foundation or the half a million that went into Bill's account, unless you can get some kind of evidence that there was a quid pro quo there, I doubt that they're going to open it up.

-Have you seen any evidence that this dirt these emails were ever given to the Trump campaign.
+Have you seen any evidence that this dirt, these emails, were ever given to the Trump campaign?

 Not so far.

-Not so far have you ever seen have you seen any communications uh that suggested that the Trump campaign wanted them to release them through a different means because obviously they were ultimately released by WikiLeaks.
+Have you seen any communications that suggested that the Trump campaign wanted them to release them through a different means?

-I have not it was released by WikiLeaks.
+All right, it was released by WikiLeaks.

-Remember I'm the only one Pat in the country that's interviewed Julian Assange.
+Remember, I'm the only one Pat in the country that's interviewed Julian Assange.

-I've interviewed the guy five times he's repeatedly said it's not Russia.
+I've interviewed the guy five times.

 Tick tock, Pat.